 When you’re applying to work for a technology company, you need to show clear enthusiasm for technology, even if you’re not applying for a technical role.
 This is because technology companies want all their employees to be strong ambassadors for their products.

 And if you are applying for a technical role, it goes without saying that you need to have a passion for technological innovation.

 You might be asked about your passion for technology in specific application questions.
-IBM, for example, asks applicants for all its schemes (including sales and business roles) to show how their skills and achievements point towards a true interest in tech.
+IBM, for example, has previously asked applicants for all its schemes (including sales and business roles) to show how their skills and achievements point towards a true interest in tech.
 If there is no specific question, you need to convince recruiters of your passion in your answers to other application questions about why you want the job, or in your covering letter.

 Showing your passion for technology if you DON’T have a tech background

 You might think that if you don’t have a technology-related degree, don’t have the latest smartphone or don’t know any programming languages that you’ll be scraping the barrel for things to write about, but that’s simply not true.
 Tim says: ‘Everyone has experience with technology.
 The difficulty can be in recognising where your experiences happen.’

 So, how do you find examples that demonstrate just how keen on technology you are?